 How the System Works

-After each move exchange (you move, AI moves), the coach analyzes the position and asks guiding questions.
-Instead of "You should have played Nf3," it asks "What squares does your knight control from f3?
-How does that help your position?"
-You learn to ask yourself these questions in future games.
+After each move exchange, the coach asks guiding questions.
+Instead of "You should have played Nf3," it asks "What squares does your knight control from f3?"

-Every coaching message includes a mini-board showing the exact position being discussed.
+Every message includes a mini-board with highlighted squares.
 When the coach mentions "e4" or "d5," those squares are automatically highlighted in yellow.
-You see what the coach is talking about, not just reading abstract notation.
-This builds visual pattern recognition.

-You can type your thoughts mid-game: "I'm thinking about Nf3 but worried about my e4 pawn."
-The coach responds to your actual thinking process with Socratic questions and visual demonstrations.
-This externalizes your mental model, making weaknesses visible and fixable.
+Type your thoughts mid-game: "I'm thinking about Nf3 but worried about my e4 pawn."
+The coach responds to your actual thinking process.

 Real Examples from the System